 - Do not speed.
 Drive the speed limit.
 Speeding makes it more difficult to control the vehicle and come to a quick stop when needed.

 - Avoid drinking and driving.
 Drugs and alcohol impair a driver’s judgment and reflexes, making an accident more likely.

-- Use Common Sense: Stay alert at all times while driving and keep calm when driving around large trucks.
-Remember to keep distractions at a minimum and use your signal light when merging.
-Truckers are trained to drive carefully around regular drivers and are hyper aware of the danger their vehicle could pose to other drivers.
+Truck drivers are trained to drive carefully around passenger vehicles and be hyper aware of the danger their vehicle could pose to other drivers.
 Working together with truckers can potentially help minimize accidents on the roads.